GenessyX/validate-mypy-deps/README.md

 ## Description

 This hook can be used to avoid manual synchronization of mypy hook additional_dependencies.
-This hook works by reading `requirements.txt` in the repository root.
+By default it reads `requirements.txt` in the repository root, but you can point it to any requirements file with `--requirements-path`.

 ### Hook set up: